 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to manage and lockdown FileMaker Pro using PolicyPak.

 I’ve already got “FileMaker Pro” installed on my target computer, and I’m already just a regular user here.
 As you can see, I’m logged on as a guy called “EastSales User4.”
 If we open up the application from the start menu and go to “Edit/Preferences,” we can see a number of settings here for our users to mess up.

 If I go to “General,” we can see some important settings that govern updates for new version releases as well as the default language.
 “Layout” has some interesting options concerning application usage for my users.
 “Memory” has some very technical settings that I basically don’t want my users to even approach.

 Let’s see how we can ensure compliance and perform desktop management of settings quickly using PolicyPak.
 I’ll go ahead and switch over to my management station computer.
 We’ll go ahead, right click over our “East Sales Users” and “Create a GPO in this domain, and link it here.”
 We’re going to call it “Lockdown FileMaker Pro.”
 This GPO is now associated with the East Sales Users.